VanderPloegR1/companion/Manual-Install-on-Raspberry-Pi.md

 3. Reboot, and confirm Companion starts at system start-up

-# Build for another device
+# Build for Another Device
 _(distributable build)_

 Note: This will produce a Headed build.
 There is not currently a method for creating a distributable build for headless operation.